Sketched Adaptive Federated Deep Learning: A Sharp Convergence Analysis: Introduction

 \section{Introduction}

 Despite the recent success of federated learning (FL), the cost of communication arguably remains the main challenge. \cite{wang2023cocktailsgd} showed that a 20 Gbps network bandwidth is necessary to bring the communication overhead to a suitable scale for finetuning GPT-J-6B, which is unrealistic in distributed settings.
-Even with good network conditions, reduction on the communication complexity means one can train much larger models given the same communication budget.
+Even with good network conditions, reduction of communication complexity means one can train much larger models given the same communication budget.

-The communication cost of FL can be represented as $O(dT)$, where $d$ is the ambient dimension of the parameter space and $T$ is the number of rounds for convergence.
+The communication cost of vanilla FL can be represented as $O(dT)$, where $d$ is the ambient dimension of the parameter space, i.e. the number of parameters, and $T$ is the number of communication rounds for convergence.
 Various methods have been proposed to minimize $T$, e.g., local training~\citep{stich2018local}, large batch training~\citep{xu2023slamb}.
 Folklores in centralized training regimes suggest that $T$ heavily relies on the choice of optimizers, where adaptive methods usually demonstrate faster convergence and better generalization performance, especially in transformer-based machine learning models~\citep{reddi2019convergence}.
-In decentralized settings, adaptive methods are also favorable due to their robustness to data heterogeneity, e.g., adaptive methods are guaranteed to converge under heavy-tailed noise while SGD does not~\citep{zhang2020adaptive}.
-These favorable merits, in principle, should be preserved in communication-efficient FL algorithms.

-The alternative approach of reducing communication costs is to be more thrifty on the communication bits at a single round, i.e., to reduce the $O(d)$ factor, which is dominant in the communication complexity for modern neural networks where $d \gg T$.
-Considerable efforts have been devoted to design efficient gradient compression methods.
+The alternative approach of reducing communication costs is to be more thrifty on the communication bits at a single round, i.e., to reduce the $O(d)$ factor, which is dominant in the communication complexity for modern neural networks where $d \gg T$, to $O(b)$.
+Considerable efforts have been devoted to design efficient gradient compression methods, which compress a vector of dimension $d$ to an effective size $b$.
 Popular gradient compression methods include quantization~\citep{alistarh2017qsgd, chen2023nqfl, reisizadeh2020fedpaq, liu2023communication}, sparsification ~\citep{alistarh2018convergence, wu2018error, rothchild2020fetchsgd} and sketching~\citep{spring2019compressing, jiang2024correlation,song2023sketching}.
-However, most of these developments do not use adaptive methods, which involve anisotropic and nonlinear updates, and there are no easy ways to do error feedback~\citep{tang20211} in case of discrepancies.
-Indeed, the design and analysis of communication-efficient adaptive FL algorithms poses non-trivial challenges.